Prediabetes and Insulin Resistance

-You are more likely to develop insulin resistance or prediabetes if you have the following risk factors:
+Who is more likely to develop insulin resistance or prediabetes?

 - African American, Alaska Native, American Indian, Asian American, Hispanic/Latino, Native Hawaiian, or Pacific Islander American ethnicity